 If you are interested in learning Spanish or you are currently studying this fascinating language, you might like to know some facts about Spanish that make this language one of the most studied in the world.

 Spanish is a dominant language in the West.
-Spanish is spoken by 500 million people (the most spoken language in the world after Mandarin Chinese) and it’s growing more rapidly than many other languages.
+Spanish is spoken by more than 500 million people (the most spoken language in the world after Mandarin Chinese) and it’s growing more rapidly than many other languages.
 By 2050 Spanish will reach 600 million speakers.

 The Instituto Cervantes estimates that, in total, 559 million people speak Spanish today, including native speakers, those with limited proficiency and students of Spanish as a second language.